16 September 2019 (closed)

 Indonesia Investments wishes all Muslims a happy & generous Ramadan

 The level and volatility of Indonesia's inflation rate have historically been higher than in peer emerging nations.
-Whereas these other emerging markets shared inflationary rates of between three and five percent during the period 2005 to 2014, Indonesia contained an average annual inflation rate of around 8.5 percent over the same period.
+Whereas other emerging markets had inflation rates of between three and five percent, per year, during the period 2005 to 2014, Indonesia had an average annual inflation rate of around 8.5 percent over the same period.
 Since 2015, however, Indonesian inflation has been under control.
-This section discusses why Indonesia's inflation rate is relatively high (compared to peers as well as developed countries), provides an analysis of recent trends and gives a forecast for future inflation in Indonesia, Southeast Asia's largest economy.
+This section discusses why Indonesia's inflation rate is relatively high (compared to peers as well as developed countries), provides an analysis of recent developments and gives a forecast for the future pace of inflation in Indonesia, Southeast Asia's largest economy.

 Peaks in Indonesia's inflation volatility correlate with administered price adjustments.
-Energy prices (fuel and electricity) are set by the government and therefore do not float according to market conditions, meaning that the resulting deficit has to be absorbed by the government's state budget or by state-owned companies Pertamina and Perusahaan Listrik Negara (PLN).
-This decades-old program puts serious pressure on the government's budget balance while it also limits public spending on more long-term, productive matters, such as infrastructure development or social development.
+Energy prices (fuel and electricity) are set by the government and therefore do not float according to market conditions, meaning that the subsequent deficit has to be absorbed by the government's state budget or by state-owned companies Pertamina and Perusahaan Listrik Negara (PLN).
+This decades-old program puts serious pressure on the government's budget balance while it also limits public spending on more long-term, productive matters such as infrastructure development or social development.
 However, since the Joko Widodo administration took office in late-2014, the Indonesian government has successfully scrapped a significant portion of energy subsidies and reallocated funds to infrastructure development as well as social development.